Who profits from Spring into Tawa?

 How many people attend Spring into Tawa?

 As an open air and free entry event, it is difficult to estimate the numbers who attend.
-Conservative estimates for the 2017 were around 4,000 people.
+Conservative estimates for the 2018 was around 5,000 people, an increase of around 1,000 from the 2017 event.
 The event continues to grow each year.

 Can Spring into Tawa support my fundraising efforts?